Image courtesy of kraussmaffei, we are authorized agent of this product

 If you’re reading this, chances are you already know a thing or two about plastic injection molding.
 There are many reasons why the process of injection molding is very popular in the field of plastic production—the most common reason is that it is the best means of producing enormous and identical quantities of plastic machinery parts.
-There are many different types of molding machines, depending on what you are creating and how the plastic auxiliary machine affects the product.
+There are many different types of molding machines in plastic machine factory, depending on what you are creating and how the plastic auxiliary machine affects the product.
 Plastic auxiliary equipment are classified mainly by the type of driving system they use: hydraulic, electric, and hybrid.

 The differences and similarities between thermoforming and injection molding are a question we get a lot.
 Someone comes to us with a project, trying to understand the two processes.
 Both are popular manufacturing processes for producing plastic parts.
 While thermoforming is generally used for large designs and smaller production runs, injection molding tends to be used for small intricate parts and large production runs.
 Here are some brief descriptions of the two processes.

 In the tooling phase of thermoforming a single 3D form is created out of aluminum, wood, polyurethane, or a 3D printer.
 In injection molding, a double-sided 3D mold is made from aluminum, steel, or beryllium-copper alloy.
 There is an advantage in timing and price with thermoforming since prototype samples can be made from CNC cut wood tooling.
 Tooling costs for large product tooling are substantially less with thermoforming.

 Thermoforming can use a variety of different materials to create flat sheets that get molded into the product.
 There are options for a different finish, color, and thickness of the product.
 Injection-molded products use thermoplastic pellets, that are available in a wide variety of materials and colors as well.